Where Destiny Leads

 “No sir, I’ll be fine,” Brannon lied.

-Feeling guilty that he had encouraged Brannon to run the gauntlet with the bull, Loric confessed, “The bull threw him over its back.
+Feeling guilty he’d encouraged Brannon to run the gauntlet with the bull, Loric confessed, “The bull threw him over its back.
 I think he’s injured his arm.”

 Kneeling, the farmer felt around Brannon’s shoulder.
 Shaking his head, he scolded, “It was a stupid thing to do but if you survived being gored by Titan, you must have lady luck on your side.”

-Brannon mused that the name suited the bull but right now he didn’t feel too lucky.
+Brannon mused the name suited the bull but right now he didn’t feel too lucky.

-“Luckily for you that you have only dislocated your shoulder,” the farmer said.
-Pointing to Loric, the farmer instructed, “Stand over there and hold your friend still while I put his shoulder back into place.”
+“Luckily for you you only have a dislocated shoulder not a broken one,” the farmer admonished.
+Pointing to Loric, the farmer instructed, “Stand over there and hold your friend while I put his shoulder back into place.”

-Brannon insisted that he was fine but before he could object, the farmer pulled pushed and suddenly Brannon’s shoulder popped back into place.
+Brannon insisted he was fine but before he could object, the farmer pulled pushed and Brannon’s shoulder popped back into place.